-Attendance and Community Building: Students are expected to regularly attend scheduled Clinical Brown Bag meetings and those entering in 2014 and beyond are required to attend the whole time they are in residence.
-Sign-in sheets will be available at each meeting of the clinical brown bag series.
+Attendance and Community Building: Students are expected to attend every scheduled Clinical Brown Bag meeting (with infrequent exceptions in the case of illness or conference travel).
+Sign-in sheets will be available at each meeting to ensure attendance.
 You can also register for Brown Bag course credit, specifically by registering for CLP 7379- Clinical Science Seminar (1 credit).